adhayan002/Go_Fiber_basic/README.md

 A small CRM backend written in Go using the Fiber web framework.
 This project implements basic CRUD operations for Leads and provides a lightweight starting point for building a contacts/leads management API.

-Note: This README was written from the repository structure.
-It assumes the project exposes a basic Leads CRUD API via Fiber.
-If your implementation differs (routes or DB), adjust the examples below.

 ## Table of contents

 - [Features](#features)